unional/type-plus/type-plus/README.md

 - 👽 *alias*: Alias of another type
 - 🚦 *assertion*: assertion function
+- 🔢 *customizable*: the behavior of the type is customizable.
 - 💀 *deprecated*: deprecated and will be removed soon
 - 🌪️ *filter*: a.k.a. *parse* These types perform some kind of test.
 If the input passes the test, the input is returned.
 Otherwise, it returns `never`
 - 🛡️ *guard*: type guard function
-- 💥 *immediate*: The effect of the type can be observed immediately during development
+- 💥 *immediate*: the effect of the type can be observed immediately during development
+- ㊙️ *internal*: the type is internal and should not be used directly
-- 🏃 *runtime*: The function has runtime effect
+- 🏃 *runtime*: the function has runtime effect
 - 🩳 *shortcut*: Shortcut or convenient types
-- 🧪 *testing*: The type or function are designed for test
+- 🧪 *testing*: the type or function are designed for test
-- ⚗️ *transform*: These types transforms the input to another category
+- ⚗️ *transform*: these types transforms the input to another category
 - 🦴 *utilities*: provide various functionalities
 - 🎭 *validate*: a.k.a. *predicate* or *logical*.
 These types perform some kind of test.
 If the input passes the test, it returns `true` or `false`